hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 ### `docuskyManageDbListSimpleUI.hideLoadingIcon(is_hidden)`

 #### Description:
-It is used for hidding loading icon display on the web.
+Hide loading icon display on the web.
 The loading icon is displayed on the web as default.

 ##### `is_hidden`
 Type: Boolean